dsidavis/DSIWeb/content/collaboration.md

 * __[Dr. Jacob Hibel](http://jhibel.faculty.ucdavis.edu/)__ (Department of Sociology): How do local communities articulate goals, priorities and action plans for their school districts to foster increased access to special services?
-The DSI is helping to develop an automated workflow for processing elementary and unified school district LCAP (Local Control and Accountabliity Plans) pdfs, and to code stated policies for analysis.
+The DSI is helping to develop an automated workflow for extracting data from complex-structured school district LCAP (Local Control and Accountabliity Plans) PDF documents, and to code stated policies for analysis.

 * __[Dr. Julin Maloof](http://malooflab.phytonetworks.org/)__ (Department of Plant Biology): How are genotypes related